hmaier-dev/topo-tool/README.md

 From this comparison, the program can allocate which **switch-port** belongs to which **hostname**.

 I wrote this tool, because I was instructed to inventory the location all computers at work.
-Even though I could not figure out the exact room, but I could get the house in which the device is standing.
+Even though I could not figure out the exact room, with this tool I could get the house in which the device is standing.
-This is a huge time save for me.
+This was a huge time save for me.

 ## Running without docker
 Before running this tool you need several setup/in-mind: